Bounds on moments of weighted sums of finite Riesz products: introduction

-for $R_k$ defined in \eqref{eq:Rk}. \end{thm} Theorem \ref{thm:intro} was proved in \cite{DLNT} in the real case ($E= \R$) under the condition $\sum_{k=1}^\infty \frac{n_k}{n_{k+1}} < \infty$ mentioned earlier (again by combining the independent case with the decoupling inequality of Meyer).
+Theorem \ref{thm:intro} was proved in \cite{DLNT} in the real case ($E= \R$), {\red with a constant depending on $p$ and the sequence $(n_j)$,} under the condition $\sum_{k=1}^\infty \frac{n_k}{n_{k+1}} < \infty$ mentioned earlier (again by combining the independent case with the decoupling inequality of Meyer).
 It is easy to see that the same proof implies that it is also valid for vector-valued coefficients under the weaker condition $\sum_{k=1}^\infty \left(\frac{n_k}{n_{k+1}}\right)^2 < \infty$, which is known as Schneider'condition \cite{Sch}.
 We do it in the next section for completeness.
 When $E=\R$ and $p/2$ is an integer, then the condition $n_{k+1}/n_k\geq p+1$ is sufficient.

 In general, Theorem \ref{thm:intro} cannot be transferred from the independent case by using some generalization of Schneider's condition: $L^p$ norms of $R_k$ and $\bar{R_k}$ are not equivalent, as we see in the next section.
 So the core of the proof deals directly with Riesz products on the torus.
 Many new difficulties appear when compared with the proof for independent frequencies.